siyulin0/GazeFlappy/README.md

 ### Blink Mode

+Blink Mode follows the familiar Flappy Bird-style gameplay loop, with eye blinks replacing button presses or screen taps: each blink makes the bird flap upward while gravity pulls it downward.

 Blink Mode uses MediaPipe Tasks Vision Face Landmarker blendshapes.
 The bird falls under gravity, and each accepted binocular blink applies one upward flap impulse.

 The detector follows an `OPEN → CLOSED → OPEN` cycle.
 Both eyes must satisfy the blink conditions, and reopening re-arms the detector, so holding the eyes closed does not repeatedly flap.